Rehearsal-Free Continual Federated Learning with Synergistic Synaptic Intelligence

 where $\hat{w}$ denotes the global model.\\

 \textbf{Proposition 1}\ (Proportion of Global and Local Information.) \textit{For all $\lambda \in (0,1)$, $\lambda \rightarrow f(\lambda)$ is non-increasing:}

 Then, for $k \in [K]$, we can get:

 \textit{Proof.} The proof here directly follows the proof in Theorem 3.1 \citep{DBLP:journals/corr/abs-2002-05516}.
-As $\lambda$ declines and $q(\lambda)$ grows, the objective of Eq. ~\ref{PIL_object} tends to optimize $||v_k-\hat{w}||^2$ and increase the local empirical training loss $ f(v_k)$, leading to the convergence on the global model.
-Hence, we can modify the $\lambda$ value to adjust the optimization direction of our model $v_k$, thus the dominance of local and global model information.
+As $\lambda$ declines and $q(\lambda)$ grows, the Eq.(~\ref{PIL_object}) tends to optimize $||v_k-\hat{w}||^2$ and increase the local empirical training loss $ f(v_k)$, leading to the convergence on the global model.
+Hence, we can modify the $\lambda$ to adjust the optimization direction of our model $v_k$, thus the dominance of local and global information.

 \textbf{Theorem 1}\ (Convergence of PSM \citep{li2024efficient}.) \textit{ Assuming $w^t$ converges to the optimal model $\hat{w}$ with convergence rate $g(t)$ for each client $k \in [K]$, such that $\mathbb{E}\Big[||w^t - \hat{w}||^2\Big] \leq g(t)$ and $\lim_{t \rightarrow \infty} g(t) = 0$.
 There exists a constant $C < \infty$ ensuring that the personalized surrogate model $v_k^t$ converges to its optimal counterpart $\hat{v}_k$ at a rate proportional to $Cg(t)$.}